← 前のページ

 【Lower Section】

-Regarding the text from the first volume of the Yogācārabhūmi "the same applies to body-consciousness."
-"Transformation into wholesome and unwholesome" clarifies that wholesome and evil are established only through dependence on the guiding power of the mental consciousness.
-Although the sudden arising of the five consciousnesses gives rise to mental consciousness, the uniform flow of the five consciousnesses establishes good and evil only by depending on mental power, hence "transformation into wholesome and unwholesome."
+The text "In Yogācāra Volume 1, body-consciousness is also thus" - this is from that treatise.
+"Good-unwholesome transformation" clarifies that good and evil are accomplished only through dependence on the power of mental attraction.
+Although the sudden arising of the five consciousnesses gives rise to mentation, the equal-flow of the five consciousnesses accomplishes good and evil only through dependence on mental power, hence called "good-unwholesome transformation."
 Therefore the treatise says "the first six consciousnesses mutually give rise to each other."
-"Such as the arising of eye-consciousness" analogically explains ear-consciousness and others.
+"Like the arising of eye-consciousness, etc." provides analogical explanation for ear-consciousness and others.

-Regarding the text "through the initial three minds, actually including the latter two": The initial three minds have the same neutral nature, hence "same in nature and type."
-This is explained regarding neutral objects in the pre-transformation stage.
-If they are strong and superior objects, they encompass all three natures.
-However, in explaining this text, the chapter master provides two explanations.
-The first explanation is precisely this text.
-The second, according to the Gashō, says "explaining the initial three minds" is because when various minds arise, mostly three arise, while the latter two minds are indefinite.
-Although only three are mentioned, the words actually include the latter two.
-Master Kuo says that because the first three are neutral, "three" is mentioned, but the defiled-pure mind also has neutral aspects that are the same as the previous nature, so they are briefly omitted.
-This explanation is somewhat difficult.
-If the defiled-pure mind also has neutral aspects that are included in the first three without separate explanation, then the determining mind also has the same nature as the previous and should not be explained separately.
+The text "Through the initial three minds... actually includes the latter two" - the initial three minds have the same indeterminate nature, hence called "same nature-category."
+This is explained provisionally regarding neutral objects in the pre-transformation stage.
+If they are intense objects, they pervade all three natures.
+However, in interpreting this passage, the chapter-master has two explanations.
+The first explanation is this present text.
+The second, according to the Yogācāra commentary, says: "Explaining the initial three minds" means that when various minds arise, they mostly give rise to three, hence the latter two minds are indefinite.
+Only three are mentioned, but the words actually include the latter two.
+Master Kuo says: The first three are indeterminate, hence the "three" is mentioned.
+But the defiled-pure mind also has indeterminate aspects, being the same as the previous nature, hence it is omitted from explanation.
+This explanation is somewhat problematic.
+If the defiled-pure mind also has indeterminate aspects and is included in the previous three without separate explanation, then the decisive mind also has the same nature as the previous ones and should not be explained separately.